-Working from home is more and more becoming the new norm.
-With video conferencing, email, phones and file-sharing, and online project management via broadband, there has never been a better time to have to ditch the commute.
-But the big question is how to set up your home to work there?
-Organizing a home office for the uninitiated may seem a daunting task, so here are six top tips on how to organize a home office.
-This is the type of thing that we’re hearing a lot of people mention.
-This is particularly true, as so many of us are in this situation in recent times.
+Working from home has become the new norm in recent years.
+With video conferencing, file-sharing and online project management now more popular than ever, there has never been a better time to ditch the commute.
+But the big question is how to set up your home office to allow for maximum productivity?
+Organizing a home office may seem like a daunting task, so here are six top tips to get you started.

 Photo by Huseyn Kamaladdin.

 A Dedicated Room

 The biggest challenge many people have when working from home is finding a space to work in peace.
 If possible, you should set up your home office in a dedicated room where you can work free from any distractions.
 There are so many things in the home competing for your attention, from the pile of dirty dishes in the kitchen, the laundry that needs to be put away, or your kids who want you to play with them.
 It might be difficult at first, so have a conversation with the other people in your home and set out some ground rules for not disturbing you during your working hours.